 A Good Place to Start is the Plunger

-An unfortunate drain clog can prevent you from using your sink, shower, toilets and appliances.
+Stubborn clogs can prevent you from using your sink, shower, toilets and appliances.
 Typically, this experience is extremely frustrating.
 When this occurs, you can’t brush your teeth without the basin filling up or do dishes without dirty water backing up into the sink.

 Using a Handheld Drain Auger

-Large Sewer Augers
+Large Mechanical Sewer Augers

-In New Castle County, Delaware, the city showcased its brand-new hydro jetting system.
-The technology enables city workers to find problems in the County sewer system and prevent grease, oils and fats from causing issues with the city’s sewage system.
+In New Castle County, Delaware, the city showcased its brand-new hydro jet system.
+The technology enables city workers to find problems in the County sewer system and prevent grease, oils and fats from causing drainage issues with the city’s sewage system.

 During the demonstration, workers cleared a blockage to show residents how they can prevent overflows and blockages with routine maintenance.
-They used the city’s sewer cleaning truck and a hydro jetting nozzle to clean grease from the inside of the sewage system.
+They used the city’s sewer cleaning truck and a jetting nozzle to clean grease from the inside of the sewage system.
 Using high-pressure water, the workers also removed grease from the walls of the sewer.

-Hydro jetting keeps the city’s sewer system running properly.
+Sewer cleaning with HydroScrub® Jetting keeps the city’s sewer system running properly.
 With routine maintenance, city workers can reduce the cost of maintaining local plumbing and prevent sewage backups.

 City officials expressed that sewer clogs are entirely preventable.
 The cost of hydro jetting is far less than the cost of cleaning up sewage overflows.